Find Affordable College Courses

 About 67% of the students majoring in foreign languages and linguistics at the school are women while 33% are male.

-The University of Texas Rio Grande Valley ranked #7 on this year’s Most Popular Foreign Languages & Linguistics Master’s Degree Schools in the Southwest Region list.
+The University of Texas Rio Grande Valley did quite well in this year’s ranking of the most popular places for foreign languages and linguistics students to get a master’s degree.
+It came in at #7 on the list.
 UT Rio Grande Valley is a fairly large public school located in the city of Edinburg.

 Women make up 75% of the foreign languages and linguistics majors at the school.